 For Christmas in 2013, I asked my parents for two things: a Nintendo 3Ds and Pokémon X. Bemused yet amused, they granted my wish but still couldn’t wrap their heads around their 23-year-old daughter still playing a game she had been obsessed with at age 9.
 But they knew I was hardly an anomaly: millennials constitute a significant portion of Pokémon’s audience.
 After a brief period in middle school (the early 2000s for me) when people pretended it was uncool to still be into Pokémon (I played Sapphire in secret), by high school, it was all the rage again.
-We brought our DS’s to play practice, our old Gameboy Colors to class.
+We brought our DS’s to play practice, our old Gameboy Colors to class – in fact, I still play some of these older titles using emulators like the ones over on FileProto as I just love their retro vibe so much.
+So much nostalgia!
 I even remember a friend playing one of the original games on his graphing calculator.
 At some point our generation accepted that Pokémon was not just for kids, and it was here to stay.
 But why?

 While other monster game–based franchises have come and gone (remember Digimon?), only Pokémon has managed to survive the test of time.
 The trading card game and anime are certainly not as popular as they used to be (I remember waiting in line for hours to see the first Pokémon movie.
 Now the show airs at 7:00 a.m. on Saturdays), but the fact that they’re still around speaks volumes to how successful the video games have been.
 In fact, Pokémon is the second highest-selling video game franchise of all time, only rivaled by Mario, which is ten years older (Nintendo sure knows how to make them last!).
 The Pokémon franchise has managed to retain its loyal fanbase while also remaining relevant enough to recruit newcomers.